-The University of Scranton conferred more than 900 bachelor’s and associate degrees at its undergraduate commencement on May 26 at the Mohegan Sun Arena at Casey Plaza in Wilkes-Barre.
+The University of Scranton conferred nearly 900 bachelor’s and associate’s degrees at its undergraduate commencement on May 27 at the Mohegan Sun Arena at Casey Plaza in Wilkes-Barre.

-Graduates included recipients of some of the nation’s most prestigious scholarships, including the Truman Scholarship, Goldwater Scholarship and multiple Fulbright scholarships.
-Graduates represented 13 states, including Connecticut, Florida, Maryland, New Jersey, New York, Pennsylvania, Rhode Island and Virginia.
-Majors with the most graduates in 2013 are biology, nursing, accounting, exercise science, communication, psychology and occupational therapy.
+Graduates included recipients of some of the nation’s most prestigious scholarships, including the Truman Scholarship, the Goldwater Scholarship and two Fulbright scholarships.
+Graduates represented 15 states, including Connecticut, Delaware, Florida, Maryland, Massachusetts, New Jersey, New York, Pennsylvania, Texas and Virginia.
+Majors with the most graduates in 2012 are nursing, communication, biology, accounting, exercise science, and counseling and human services.

 Sister Patricia Eck, C.B.S., congregation leader of the Sisters of Bon Secours and chairperson of Bon Secours, Inc./Bon Secours Ministries Board of Directors, served as the principal speaker at The University of Scranton’s 2012 undergraduate commencement.
 She also received an honorary degree from the University.

 “What a great day it is to graduate – Pentecost,” said Sr. Eck to the nearly 9,000 in attendance at the undergraduate ceremony.
 “As you go into the world, you have God’s assurance that the Spirit is with you.
 If you remember nothing from this day, and this is a good possibility, remember that God’s Spirit is always with you.
 No matter what, God’s Spirit is always with you.”